minaskar/pocomc/docs/source/index.rst

 |

-``pocoMC`` is a Python package for accelerated Bayesian posterior and model evidence estimation.
-It is designed to be user-friendly, flexible, and efficient, with a focus on scalability and performance.
-It is built on top of the Preconditioned Monte Carlo (PMC) algorithm, which is a powerful and efficient Bayesian inference method.
-Often it can be orders of magnitude faster than traditional sampling methods like MCMC and Nested Sampling, making it ideal for large-scale scientific problems where the likelihood is expensive to evaluate. ``pocoMC`` provides both posterior sampling and model evidence (marginal likelihood) estimation.
-It has been extensively used in multiple published analyses in cosmology and astronomy, and it is actively developed and maintained.
+    ``pocoMC`` is a Python package for fast Bayesian posterior and model evidence estimation.
+It leverages the Preconditioned Monte Carlo (PMC) algorithm, offering significant speed improvements over traditional methods like MCMC and Nested Sampling.
+Ideal for large-scale scientific problems with expensive likelihood evaluations, non-linear correlations, and multimodality, ``pocoMC`` provides efficient and scalable posterior sampling and model evidence estimation.
+Widely used in cosmology and astronomy, pocoMC is user-friendly, flexible, and actively maintained.

 .. admonition:: Where to start?
     :class: tip